Charles Boycott: Aftermath

 On 27 November 1880, Boycott, his family and a local magistrate were escorted from Lough Mask House by members of the 19th Hussars.
 A carriage had been hired for the family, but no driver could be found for it, and an army ambulance and driver had to be used.
 The ambulance was escorted to Claremorris railway station, where Boycott and his family boarded a train to Dublin, where Boycott was received with some hostility.
 The hotel he stayed in received letters saying that it would be 'boycotted' if Boycott remained.
 He had intended to stay in Dublin for a week, but Boycott was advised to cut his stay short.
 He left Dublin for England on the Holyhead mail boat on 1 December.

 The cost to the government of harvesting Boycott's crops was estimated at £10,000: in Parnell's words, "one shilling for every turnip dug from Boycott's land".
 In a letter requesting compensation to William Ewart Gladstone, then Prime Minister of the United Kingdom, Boycott said that he had lost £6,000 of his investment in the estate.

-'Boycotting' had strengthened the power of the peasants, and by the end of 1880 there were reports of boycotting from all over Ireland.
+"Boycotting" had strengthened the power of the peasants, and by the end of 1880, there were reports of boycotting from all over Ireland.
 The events at Lough Mask had also increased the power of the Land League, and the popularity of Parnell as a leader.

 On 28 December 1880, Parnell and other Land League leaders were put on trial on charges of conspiracy to prevent the payment of rent.
 The trial attracted thousands of people onto the streets outside the court.
-A Daily Express reporter wrote that the court reminded him "more of the stalls of the theatre on opera night".
+A reporter for the Daily Express wrote that the court reminded him "more of the stalls of the theatre on opera night".
 On 24 January 1881, the judge dismissed the jury, it having been hung ten to two in favour of acquittal.
 Parnell and Davitt received this news as a victory.